Chicago-Digital/BC-Widget---Glossary-of-Terms/README.md

 w_glossary_web_app_search_fid|string|Web App Search ID or FID.
 Follow step 3 to retrieve this w_glossary_alphanumeric_field_id|string|Web App "Alphanumeric First Character" field id.
 Follow step 3 to retrieve this

-#### Place initialization code on page that you would like to output A to Z Catalog/Brand List
+#### Place initialization code on page that you would like to output Glossary of Terms

 ```
 <!--Begin Glossary-->